OpenDataDSL/website/docs/data/aggs/_DCE_AG_FUT.md

-Dalian Commodity Exchange Agriculture Futures

-## File Collection

-The end of day updates are collected from DCE website: http://www.dce.com.cn/DCE/Market_Data/Market%20Statistics/index.html

 ### Schedule

-The end of day updates are processed at 17:30 GMT on DCE business days.
+The end of day updates are processed at 17:30 BST/GMT on DCE business days.

 ### Sample File